beling/book-pl/src/ch13-02-iterators.md

-Next, we’ll implement the `Iterator` trait for our `Counter` type by defining the body of the `next` method to specify what we want to happen when this iterator is used, as shown in Listing 13-21:
+Next, we’ll implement the `Iterator` trait for our `Counter` type by defining the body of the `next` method to specify what we want to happen when this iterator is used, as shown in listing 13-21:

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-21/src/lib.rs:here}}